Mr-Precise/liberty-pre/README_EN.md

 Читать на [Русском](README.md) языке

 ### What is this?
-Implementation of a launcher for winws.exe (DPI bypass tool) in C#, with profile support.
+Implementation of a launcher for winws.exe or nfqws (DPI bypass tool) in C#, with profile support.
 Helps you bypass blocking Youtube, Discord, etc.
 Currently in development.

 ### How does it work?
 Checks for everything necessary, the presence of an existing process, OS.
 Reads the specified configuration file with startup arguments, then runs winws.exe with administrator rights in a minimized window.
+If we are on Linux, we also check for sudo, it asks for a password and nfqws starts.
 By default, reads the configuration (profile) `default.cfg`
 To change this behavior, you need to run liberty-pre with the argument `-c config_name.cfg`
 For example, create a shortcut to liberty-pre.exe with the argument `liberty-pre.exe -c discord.cfg` to use only for Discord.

+### OS compatibility
+#### Full Windows support:
+- 8.1 - 11 64bit
+- separate build for outdated Windows 7 64bit (build 7601)

+#### Experimental Linux / Mono support (in development):
+- *ubuntu 20.04+ amd64
+- Debian 11+ amd64
+- actual Arch/Manjaro

 ### What for?
 Convenient and why not.

 ### How to use?
 Download the latest [release](https://github.com/Mr-Precise/liberty-pre/releases/latest), unpack and run.
 If your provider intercepts or replaces DNS requests, use encrypted DNS (DoT/DoH).
+Linux (for advanced users): install mono, run liberty-pre-linux.sh
+Linux: Additional iptables/nftables configuration may be required.

 ### Caution:
 The executable file that is in the bin directory, for example winws.exe, is taken from the original repository [github.com/bol-van/zapret](https://github.com/bol-van/zapret).
 It is not safe to use from other places / authors.